matrixinfer-ai/kthena/docs/kthena/docs/getting-started/quick-start.md

 ## Step 3: Perform Inference

 You can now perform inference using the model.
-Here’s an example of how to send a request:
+Here's an example of how to send a request:

 ```bash
 curl -X POST http://<model-route-ip>/v1/chat/completions \